First Nations Acknowledgement (An act towards reconciliation)

-Learning the history and legacy of Indian Residential Schools and living out the Anglican Church's and Canada's apology through living in right relationship with our indigenous neighbours.
+We believe it is important that we learn the history and legacy of Indian Residential Schools and live out the Anglican Church's and Canada's apology through living in right relationship with our indigenous neighbours.
 Here are some ways how we encourage parishioners and our friends on Sunshine Coast to engage:

 Spirited Drum Circle: Meeting monthly on the 4th Sunday at 4 pm at St. Hilda's, Sechelt, the Circle is facilitated by Terry Aleck and Christine Turenne.
 Terry, a Pipe Carrier from Lytton First Nation, was raised Anglican and is a survivor of St. Geroge's Indian Residential School in Lytton, BC.
 Participants drum and sing while learning native culture through Terry's storytelling.